driusan/dewm/src/Keyboard.md

 # Keyboard Bindings

-We want to be able to launch windows or do some basic management with the keyboard, since we haven't implemented any other way to do it and it should be the simplest thing to do.
+We want to be able to launch windows or do some basic management with the keyboard, since we haven't implemented any other way to do it.

 We also want to be able to hit Ctrl-Alt-Backspace from any window, not just the root window in order to quit.
 To do either of these, we'll have to ensure we grab the keys we want with xproto.GrabKey, so that we get the key event even if we're in another window.
 Let's start by adding a Grab Keys